vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

 Unfortunately I don't have a prior benchmark to know whether my hearing was balanced between the ears earlier.

+My suspicion as of 2024-11-29 is that this is because I slept for a long time on my left side.
+In fact, hearing in both ears may be reduced somewhat, but the left side is differentially more affected and that's what I am noticing.
+Based on Googling, it does seem like sleeping on one side for long can be a contributor to more earwax buildup that can reduce hearing.
+My guess is that this will subside after some time, but my plan is to sleep more on my right side to help address the issue.

 I'll continue monitoring for the next few days and see if the hearing situation persists.